node-girls/express-workshop/step03.md

 ## 5. Switch the server on!

 You've built your server, but it isn't running yet.

+if you are using a local environment:

 We need to run a command in the terminal to do this.
 We are going to use the `node` keyword to run the server file.

 Type the following command in your terminal:

 ```
 $ node server.js
 ```

+And if you are using cloud9:

+Simply click the `Run` button on the top menu.

 If you see this, congratulations!
 You have built yourself a server!